The Roles, Risks, and Stages of Personal Injury Trials

 Court reporters play a critical role in personal injury trials.
 By law, the court reporter must transcribe an independent and unbiased record of what occurred at trial and produce a complete and accurate transcript of everything stated by the judge, attorneys, and witnesses once the trial is concluded.

-If the personal injury case is appealed, the court reporter’s official transcript will form the basis of what transpired at the trial court in determining whether the trial court verdict should be affirmed or retried.
+If the personal injury case is appealed, the court reporter’s official transcript will serve as the basis for what transpired at the trial court in determining whether the trial court verdict should be affirmed or retried.

 Role of Bailiff